andrew/ultimate-awesome/README.md

 - [awesome-industrial-datasets](https://github.com/i40a/awesome-industrial-datasets) - A curated collection of public industrial datasets.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.
+- [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-cybersecurity](https://github.com/liyansong2018/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
+- [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
+- [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [belajar-ngoding-bhs-indo](https://github.com/amuritna/belajar-ngoding-bhs-indo) - Sebuah "awesome list" daftar bahan belajar pemrograman (dan hal-hal terkait) dalam bahasa Indonesia.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-qc-courses](https://github.com/hebrewsnabla/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.
-- [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-libras](https://github.com/maritsbarbosa/awesome-libras) - Curadoria de cursos sobre a Língua Brasileira de Sinais (LIBRAS) 🤟.
 - [awesome-mdbootstrap](https://github.com/mdbootstrap/awesome-mdbootstrap) - A curated list of awesome things related to MDBootstrap.
 - [awesome-educate](https://github.com/mercer/awesome-educate) - 😎 A curated list of awesome education resources online.